OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

     }
     ```

-    Also, the appliance includes a webchat app for interacting with the vLLM chat API.
+    Additionally, the appliance includes a webchat app for interacting with the vLLM chat API.
 This web application is exposed through the VM `5000` port:

     ![vLLM webchat](/images/solutions/deployment_blueprints/llm_inference_certification/vllm_web.svg)